Scott Briggs, Vice President, Broadcast Operations

 I am a graduate of Knoch High School, Westminster College and Clarion University.
 After retiring from Butler County Community College, I became part of the ownership group that purchased WISR, WBUT & WLER in January of 1998.

-Outside of the radio stations, I am a member of the Butler County Emergency Communications Council, a life member of the Saxonburg VFC, and a Public Information Officer for the Butler County Emergency Management Agency.
+Outside of the radio stations, I am a member of the Butler County Emergency Communications Council.
+I am also a member of the local amateur radio group and am currently looking for the best ham radios available for the group.
+I’ve been a life member of the Saxonburg VFC, and a Public Information Officer for the Butler County Emergency Management Agency.

 Contact Scott at firstname.lastname@example.org